 Read more about this option at grid-tied residential solar power.

 Option 4 is the one I have.
 A medium sized bank of batteries which is quite adequate in the event of a single day of cloudy skies.
 It is also perfect for the total blackout situation; but you are unable to recoup any costs from Eskom.
 Surplus power might be lost during the day.
-You also avoid any dirty spikes being fed into your system from the utility.
+You are unaffected by any dirty spikes being fed into the grid from the utility.

 The E-car has landed with tell you about our experience; the journey has been as dramatic as the Eagle settling onto the lunar landscape.